felipetovarhenao/bell-tutorials/public/markdown/11_addresses.md

 ---

-By mastering addresses, you can effectively navigate and manipulate complex musical structures in bell.
+By mastering addresses, you can effectively navigate and manipulate complex musical structures in _bell_.
 Next, we’ll explore keys, which provide another way to structure and access data using symbolic labels.